lgw2/lgw2.github.io/_teaching/csci127-summer-2019/labs/lab2.md

 * Modify the program by adding the missing function.
 The missing function will use Python selection statements to calculate the amount of tax that a single (unmarried) taxpayer owes using the table below.

 If the missing function is implemented correctly, [this output](https://lgw2.github.io/teaching/csci127-summer-2019/labs/taxes-output.txt) will appear.

+Note: the federal tax is progressive.
+For example, if a person has a taxable income of $15,000, the first $9,700 is taxed at a rate of 10% and the remaining $5,300 is taxed at a rate of 12%.

 |Rate|For Unmarried Individuals, Taxable Income Over|
 |:---|:---|